apache/spark/docs/sql-programming-guide.md

   <td>
     Ignore mode means that when saving a DataFrame to a data source, if data already exists, the save operation is expected to not save the contents of the DataFrame and to not change the existing data.
-This is similar to a `CREATE TABLE IF NOT EXISTS` in SQL.
+This is similar to a <code>CREATE TABLE IF NOT EXISTS</code> in SQL.
   </td>
 </tr>
 </table>